JoeW2225/tewk9asgnmt/README.md

 In the specific case of line 93: [profile[0]?.slogan, profile[0]?.bio, clerk_id] >>>

 Ensures that it only tries to access the slogan and bio properties if the first profile exists.
 If the array is empty or undefined, it won’t crash.

+**REPLACING PRE-EXISTING DATA IN ROWS WITH NEW DATA:**

+On further testing, when I update the bio and slogan and hit refresh, the changes weren't being made.
+Although it was being saved to the DB, it was just getting the previous submission:

+> > > INSERT INTO bioslogan (clerk_id, slogan, bio) VALUES ($1, $2, $3)`,[clerk_id, slogan, bio]

+^^^DOESN'T WORK - your just adding more rows

+SOLUTION:

+> > > INSERT INTO bioslogan (clerk_id, slogan, bio)
+> > > VALUES (2, 'I will be remembered', 'A lifelong learner with a passion for anonymity...')
+> > > ON CONFLICT (clerk_id)
+> > > DO UPDATE SET
+> > > slogan = EXCLUDED.slogan,
+> > > bio = EXCLUDED.bio;

+However, to get this to work we need to uniquely identify a user's bio and slogan, we need to enforce uniqueness on clerk_id in the bioslogan table.

+To make sure that there can only be one entry per clerk_id in the bioslogan table, we add a unique constraint on the clerk_id column:

+> > > ALTER TABLE bioslogan
+> > > ADD CONSTRAINT unique_clerk_id UNIQUE (clerk_id);

+This ensures that each clerk_id can have only one bio and slogan, so any INSERT operation with a duplicate clerk_id will trigger the ON CONFLICT

 ### Reflection: